Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 Our clients are public or private museums, and the monuments with a strong historical value, that want to enrich and enhance their visitors' experience.
 Once again, we elaborated **two personas**.

-First, a Parisian museum considered as a public institution, having the appellation "Musée de France".
+> **A Parisian museum** considered as a public institution, having the appellation "Musée de France".
-The museum has for mission to make its collection accessible to the widest public and is looking for ways to enhance its visitors' experience, and this is why it called us.
+> The museum has for mission to make its collection accessible to the widest public and is looking for ways to enhance its visitors' experience, and this is why it called us.

-Secondly, a private company ensuring: the management of historical monuments and museums, the creation of art centers, and the organisation of temporarily digital immersive exhibitions.
+> **A private company** ensuring: the management of historical monuments and museums, the creation of art centers, and the organisation of temporarily digital immersive exhibitions.
-The company has a strong will to innovate and enhance consistently the experience of the visitors.
+> The company has a strong will to innovate and enhance consistently the experience of the visitors.

 &nbsp;